The Origin in 'Fore!' in Golf

 When we look at the history and layout of Ramsay's Fort, it is clear that the East Gate directly overlooked the Links where golfers were playing, as best they could, among all the military preparations and sieges that went on in the middle of the 16th Century.

-The gunners and the golfers would have got to know each well as they each practiced their arts at Leith Links.
-Today the north links is built up, and only a small part of the south links remains
+The gunners and the golfers would have got to know each well as they each practised their arts at Leith Links.
+Today the north links are built up, and only a small part of the south links remains

-Ever wanted to shout "Fore!" at St Andrews?
-Check out or Packages HERE!
+Ever wanted to shout "Fore!" at St Andrew's?
+We can make that happen!